User Adoption Made Easy with Utilization Monitor and Splash

 We all want to build better relationships with our customers, right?
-Have foresight into their needs.
-Be able to quickly answer their questions.
-That’s exactly what a customer relationship management (CRM) system is all about.
+Have foresight into their needs, and even be able to quickly answer their questions.
+That’s precisely what a customer relationship management (CRM) system is all about.
 So why do up to 63 percent of new CRMs projects fail?
 The short answer: low user adoption.

 Whether it’s that old adage of not wanting to do something a new way because “this is the way we’ve always done it” or your team just doesn’t want to add one more thing to their daily to-do list, if your employees aren’t using the CRM, it’s not going to work.